Snorkel with seals at the Farne Islands in Northumberland

 Protect marine life.

-There's no doubt that you will fall in love with these amazing creatures while you snorkel alongside them.
+Protect what you love: There's no doubt that you will fall in love with the seals during your encounters.
 We know you will want to help protect them so your snorkel tour also includes a donation to the Tynemouth Seal Hospital.

 Suitable for: Adults and accompanied children ages 12+.